Citizen's Guide to Colorado Auto Collision Coverage

 - Whether the repair estimate is complete and whether supplements are being handled correctly.

-- Whether the total-loss value reflects actual condition, mileage, equipment, and comparable vehicles.
+- Whether the total-loss value reflects actual condition, mileage, equipment, and credible comparable vehicles.

-- Whether deductible, betterment, salvage, or title positions are being applied correctly.
+- Whether deductible, betterment, salvage, tax, title, registration, towing, or storage positions are being applied correctly.

-- Whether appraisal is being used for value rather than to hide a legal-coverage dispute.
+- Whether appraisal is being used for a genuine value dispute rather than to avoid a legal coverage or claim-handling issue.

 What goes wrong when the file is accepted too quickly